lunatictiol/wireless-notes/chapter4.md

     - **Distance between transmitter and receiver**.
     - **Power of the transmitted signal**.

-These notes give a basic overview of mobile radio propagation, introducing its key concepts and challenges in communication systems.

 ### **Large Scale Path Loss: Free Space Propagation Model**